SmartEddies/Eddy-S1/README.md

 |1|DETACHED|The button is detached and it doesn't change the relay's status.|
 |2|TOGGLE_ON_PUSH|The button toggle the relay's status every time it is presed(closed) and then released(open).|
 |3|TOGGLE_ON_EDGE|The button toggle the relay's status every time it is presed(closed) or released(open).
 This is the defualt mode.|

+Type the following command on a terminal.

+`mos config-set eddy.sw1.mode=MODE`
+### 7. Set the relay inching timeout (optional)
+Set the relay's inching timeout in seconds.
+The defualt value `0` means the inching is disabled.
+Type the following command on a terminal.

+`mos config-set eddy.relay1.inching_timeout=TIMEOUT`
+### 8. Connect the devide to mDash (optional)
+[Add the device to the mDash management dashboard](https://mongoose-os.com/docs/mongoose-os/quickstart/setup.md#8-add-device-to-the-mdash-management-dashboard) and type the following command on a terminal to enable the [mDash](https://mdash.net/) connection.

+`mos config-set dash.enable=true dash.token=TOKEN`